A task, like downloading a specific resource, performed in a URL session.

 After you create a task, you start it by calling its

 resume method.
-The session then maintains a strong reference to the task until the request finishes or fails; you do not need to maintain a reference to the task unless it is useful to do so for your app’s internal bookkeeping purposes.
+The session then maintains a strong reference to the task until the request finishes or fails; you don’t need to maintain a reference to the task unless it’s useful for your app’s internal bookkeeping.